ARMmbed/mbed-os-5-docs/docs/program-setup/mbed_targets.md

 ### detect_code

 The `detect_code` contains four ASCII characters containing only hexadecimal values (A-F and 0-9).
-This code is the same for all platforms of the same type. `Mbed LS` no longer uses this field to identify the platform.
+This code is the same for all boards of the same type. `Mbed LS` no longer uses this field to identify the board.
 Instead, `Mbed LS` has its [own database](https://github.com/ARMmbed/mbed-os-tools/blob/master/src/mbed_os_tools/detect/platform_database.py) of detect codes.

 ### OUTPUT_EXT